superchromat/CE888/lab3/README.md

 ## Ipython notebooks

-* facebook_regression.ipynb and facebook_classification.ipynb contain the code used in the lecture.
+* facebook.ipynb contains the code used in the lecture.

 ## Lab Exercises